archanamkr1/myRetailPublic/README.md

 Can use any REST Clients like curl or postman to test the application This application can be deployed on a container based solution ( like docker / k8s) to make it production compliant.

+Other Artifacts

+Screenshots_Postman_JUNIT.doc - Screenshots from Postman and JUNIT myRetail_ReadMe.doc -- Readme file for the application

 Further enhancements in scope

 1. Improved Error handling